etigui/pytestcs/example/apaf/apaf.md

-Add multimple value from file to test function
+Add multiple value from file to test function

 ## Run